Clear Coat Scratch

 The scratch is too thin to allow any paint to flow down into it.
 This means that applying clear coat touch-up to this hairline scratch will mean the clear coat paint will lay on top of the hairline clear coat scratch.

 The trade-off will then become accepting a shadow that will now be cast due to the thickness of the clear coat paint sitting atop the car paint.
-The discoloration of the scratch may in fact be diminished, but you will now have created a different sort of discoloration in the form of a clear line casting a shadow.
+The scratch itself may in fact be diminished, but you will now have created a different imperfection in the form of clear coat that now sits on top of the original paint finish and also casts a shadow due to the thickness of the clear you have added.

 Since every situation will be truly unique, you won't know what the end result will be until you are there.
 What you do know for certain is what you are facing without doing anything, and the chance to remove or improve the scratch or scratches is what got you here.